Posted Tuesday 16 July 2024

 Sir Rod Aldridge, one of the UK's leading social and business entrepreneurs who founded FTSE 100 company Capita Group PLC, is being honoured for his outstanding contribution to business and education.
 Upon retiring from the company, Sir Rod founded the Aldridge Foundation a charity focusing on creating a positive, sustainable, social and economic impact, while putting enterprise skills and an entrepreneurial mindset at the heart of young people's education.
 He received a knighthood in 2012 for services to young people.

-Architect and Kingston alumnus Graham Stirk has been involved in the design of many prestigious projects across the world, including City of London buildings Lloyd's Register of Shopping, Leandenhall Building and 88 Wood Street.
-He also oversaw the development of the residential pavilions next to Tate Moden and The World Conservation and Exhibitions Centre at the British Museum – which were shortlisted for the RIBA Stirling Prize.
-He also oversaw the design of the Louvre Conservation Centre and Geneva Airport – the first energy positive airport building in the world.
+Architect and Kingston alumnus Graham Stirk has been involved in the design of many prestigious projects across the world, including City of London buildings Lloyd's Register of Shipping, The Leadenhall Building and 88 Wood Street.
+He led the design of NEO bankside, the residential pavilions next to Tate Modern, and The World Conservation and Exhibitions Centre at the British Museum, which were both shortlisted for the RIBA Stirling Prize.
+He was also the lead designer for the Louvre Conservation Centre and Aile Est, Geneva Aiport – the first energy positive airport building in the world.
 He is being honoured for his outstanding contribution to architecture.

 Curator and Cultural Historian Dr Gus Casely-Hayford OBE, inaugural Director of V&A East, is being honoured for his outstanding contribution to Arts and Heritage, and advocacy of arts education.
 Previously Director of the Smithsonian National Museum of African Art, he was awarded an OBE in 2018 for services to art and has been a Trustee of the National Trust and the National Portrait Gallery.